-Recipe for Stuffed Cabbage Rolls – A comfort food classic, Stuffed Cabbage Rolls have long been a popular classic family dinner entrée.
-They are filling, easy to make and almost always please the whole gang.
+Recipe for Stuffed Cabbage Rolls – A comfort food classic, this recipe for Stuffed Cabbage Rolls is a popular classic family dinner entrée.
+These cabbage rolls are filling, easy to make and almost always please the whole gang.

 I also substitute whole grain brown rice for the conventional white rice.
 As for the tomato sauce, you can either make your own from scratch (here’s a good basic recipe) or use a clean store-bought version made with extra-virgin olive oil.
 Hands down, my favorite store-bought marinara is Rao’s.

-- 1 large Spanish onion, coarsely chopped
+- 1 large Spanish onion, finely chopped

-- 3 carrots, coarsely chopped
+- 3 carrots, finely chopped

-- 8 ounces cremini mushrooms, quartered
+- 8 ounces mushrooms, finely chopped

 - 2 tablespoons extra virgin olive oil

-- 6 cloves garlic, crushed
+- 6 cloves garlic, minced

 - 1 cup cooked brown rice

-- 1 1/4 pound grass fed ground beef
+- 1 pound grass fed ground beef

-- 3 tablespoons fresh thyme
+- 2 tablespoons fresh thyme